eimaj/gridsome-markdown-blog/blog/2019-10-24--default-vs-named-es6-exports.md

 Our goal here is to only import what we are going to use using a destructured `import`.

-The reason is that with [Webpack's tree shaking](https://webpack.js.org/guides/tree-shaking/), any unused `exports` will never be compiled.
+The reason is to make use of [Webpack's tree shaking](https://webpack.js.org/guides/tree-shaking/).
+Any unused `exports` will never be compiled.

 ## Export everything as an named object